Bosnia's Bridge Divers Risk Their Necks for Tips and Thrills

 Two schools of diving had emerged centuries before: the headfirst and the legsfirst.
 The best-known headfirst style is the Lasta (“Swallow”), modeled on the native bird’s sharp wings and dramatic dives.
 “You must open the water with your hands.
 Otherwise”—Šahović snapped his neck backwards—”say hello to someone upstairs.”
 Easily the most iconic style is the legsfirst style called the Let (“Flight”), where divers hook their legs beneath them, push out their chests, and hold back their arms, like the hood ornament on a Rolls-Royce.
 The pose pushes the Icari forward so they approach the water at an angle.

-The river is 4,5 metres deep.
-You fall at a rate of 85 kilometres per hour for a period of three seconds. ” A little bit less than three, actually,” Šahović corrected.
+The river is 15 feet deep.
+You fall at a rate of 53 miles per hour for a period of three seconds. ” A little bit less than three, actually,” Šahović corrected.

 Caffe Čardak’s floor is carpeted with bright kilim rugs and laid with banquettes and hexagonal wooden tea tables surrounded by matching stools.
 These sets are carved with the club’s logo, which looks just like the Nike swoosh with the addition of an unattached circle.
 The circle is understood to be the diver’s head, whereas the checkmark embodies his arms, torso, and legs.
 The logo is used both right-side-up and upside-down, to represent the headfirst and legsfirst styles, respectively.